mandar-damle/HDM-documentation/pages/01.HDM Documentation/050.vcd/10.Network Planning/05.Cloud Network Config/default.md

 # Network Configuration

-## <a name="create-routed-network"> Step 1/3  : Create Routed Network UPLINK_WAN_NETWORK
+## <a name="create-routed-network"> Step 1: Create Routed Network UPLINK_WAN_NETWORK

 This network will be connected to the edge gateway.
-Across WAN communication between on-premise and on-cloud for HDM appliance will be routed through this network.
-IPsec tunnel in [step 3](#step-3) will be configured to this network to complete the network configuration.
+Cross-WAN communications between on-premises and cloud will be routed through this network for the HDM Appliance.
+IPsec tunnels [step 3](#step-3) will be configured to this network to complete the network configuration.